• Skip to primary navigation

 Sweet cherries: I always use heart cherries (we have a large tree in the garden).
 They are very dark, very sweet, really the best I have ever eaten.
 More common sorts like Bing or Picotta are also perfect for this recipe.

 Amaretto is a sweet, bitter almond-flavored liqueur originating in Saronno, Italy.
-Actually, the most common brand you can buy is called Disarono.
-You can definitely use other Amaretto brands; there are quite a few from which you can choose.
+The most common brand you can buy is called Disarono.
+You can use other Amaretto brands.
+Check out Amaretto Cherry Ice Cream, too.

 If using essence, 3-4 drops will be enough.